VictorJGB/mounty-hall-nextjs/README.md

 ### Mounty Hall Problem

-The Monty Hall problem is a brain teaser, in the form of a probability puzzle, loosely based on the American television game show Let's Make a Deal and named after its original host, Monty Hall.
+The Monty Hall problem is a brain teaser, in the form of a probability puzzle, loosely based on the American television game show Let's Make a Deal and named after its original host, Monty Hall. </br>
 Suppose you're on a game show, and you're given the choice of three doors: Behind one door is a car; behind the others, goats.
 You pick a door, say No. 1, and the host, who knows what's behind the doors, opens another door, say No. 3, which has a goat.
 He then says to you, "Do you want to pick door No. 2?"
 Is it to your advantage to switch your choice?

 For more information about how this problem works visit <a href="https://en.wikipedia.org/wiki/Monty_Hall_problem" target="_blank">Mounty Hall Problem</a>

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With